 - eBook ISBN:

-Dr. Vijai Singh is an Associate Professor in the Department of Biosciences, School of Science at Indrashil University, Mehsana, Gujarat, India.
-Prior to this, Dr. Singh was a postdoctoral fellow at Institute of Systems and Synthetic Biology, France and School of Energy and Chemical Engineering at Ulsan National Institute of Science and Technology, South Korea.
-Dr. Singh has served as an Assistant Professor in the Department of Biotechnology at Invertis University, India and School of Biological Sciences and Biotechnology, Institute of Advanced Research, India.
-Dr Singh received his Ph.D. in Biotechnology from Dr. APJ Abdul Kalam Technical University / National Bureau of Fish Genetic Resources, Lucknow, India with a research focus on the development of molecular and immunoassay for Aeromonas hydrophila.
-Dr. Singh has designed and characterized a number of synthetic oscillators, gene networks, lycopene pathway, MAGE and CRISPR-Cas9 system in Escherichia coli.
-Currently, Dr. Singh’s laboratory focuses on the construction of a novel biosynthetic pathway for the production of pigments, chemicals, and fuels.
-Additionally, Dr. Singh’s laboratory works on developing CRISPR-based platform for disease diagnosis and eradication of MDR pathogens.
-Dr. Singh has published 72 articles in the peer-reviewed journals, 19 chapters, and 1 book.
-Dr. Singh serves as a member of the editorial board and reviewer of a number of peer-reviewed journals.
+Dr. Vijai Singh is an Associate Professor in the Department of Biosciences, School of Science at Indrashil University, Rajpur, Mehsana, Gujarat, India.
+Prior to this, Dr. Singh was a Postdoctoral Fellow at the Institute of Systems and Synthetic Biology, France and School of Energy and Chemical Engineering at Ulsan National Institute of Science and Technology, South Korea.
+Dr. Singh has served as an Assistant Professor in the Department of Biotechnology at Invertis University, Bareilly, India and Department of Biological Sciences and Biotechnology, Institute of Advanced Research, Gandhinagar, India.
+Dr. Singh received his Ph.D. in Biotechnology from Dr. APJ Abdul Kalam Technical University / ICAR-National Bureau of Fish Genetic Resources, Lucknow, India with a research focus on the development of molecular and immunoassay for Aeromonas hydrophila.
+Dr. Singh has designed and characterized several synthetic oscillators, gene networks, lycopene pathway, MAGE, and CRISPR-Cas systems in Escherichia coli.
+He has more than 8 years of research and teaching experience in Synthetic Biology, Microbiology, Metabolic Engineering and Industrial Microbiology.
+Dr. Singh’s laboratory focuses on the construction of a novel biosynthetic pathway for production of pigments, chemicals, and biofuels.
+Additionally, Dr. Singh’s laboratory works on developing a CRISPR-based platform for disease diagnosis and eradication of MDR pathogens.
+Dr. Singh has published 74 articles, 29 chapters, and 5 books.
+Dr. Singh serves as a member of the editorial board and reviewer of many peer-reviewed journals.